 Local food connects communities with their farmers, ranchers and is a value that is important yet difficult to measure.
 In 2017, HDFFFA partnered with Central Oregon Intergovernmental Council, and OSU Extension and the Center for Small Farms and Community Food Systems to measure the value of local food on our region.
 An interview of 28 Central Oregon farmers and ranchers was conducted in the summer of 2016 and found that they provided $1.5 million in sales and $248,000 in wages and salaries on their farm operations.
 We also found that:

 - For every dollar spent on local food, $0.76 stays in Central Oregon compared to $0.28 when you buy imported food.

-If we had more season extenders, improved farm and ranch infrastructure, and increased productivity and efficiencies, we could produce $5.4M more in sales.
+- If we had more season extenders, improved farm and ranch infrastructure, and increased productivity and efficiencies, we could produce $5.4M more in sales.

-If residents shifted 10% of our food purchases from commercial stores to local food from farmers, we would gain 13 jobs and invest $263,000 in wages for Central Oregonians.
+- If residents shifted 10% of our food purchases from commercial stores to local food from farmers, we would gain 13 jobs and invest $263,000 in wages for Central Oregonians.

 Overall, the report demonstrates that local food producers have an important role in our economy, and that with minor shifts in overall production there could be additional jobs and revenue throughout the region.